Getting Started with Data Integration

 allow group <group-name> to inspect dataflow-private-endpoint in compartment <compartment-name>

-Before you can get started with Data Integration, you or your administrator must first create a workspace for your data integration projects.
+Before you can get started with Data Integration, you or the administrator must first create a workspace for the data integration projects.

 Create a workspace after the connectivity requirements for Data Integration are satisfied.
 See Creating Resources.